AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/segmentation-order-priority.md

 >[!NOTE]
 >
->* The segments are mutually exclusive.&nbsp;A person can be a member of&nbsp;only one&nbsp;Segment at a time.
+>* The segments are mutually exclusive.
+A person can be a member of only one Segment at a time.
 >* When a person qualifies for two segments, they will belong only to the first one in the list.
 >* If a person does not qualify for any Segment, they will become a member of the Default Segment.
 >